 Interdisciplinary Women's Health Research (IWHR) Program

-Miller, Virginia M., Ph.D.
+Miller, Virginia M. Ph.D.

-The program supports mentored research career development of junior faculty members, known as BIRCWH Scholars, who have recently completed clinical training or postdoctoral fellowships, and who will be engaged in interdisciplinary basic, translational, behavioral, clinical, and/or health services research relevant to women's health or sex/gender factors.
+The program supports mentored research career development of junior faculty members, known as BIRCWH Scholars, who have recently completed clinical training or postdoctoral fellowships and will be engaged in interdisciplinary basic, translational, behavioral, clinical and/or health services research relevant to women's health or sex-gender factors.

 The program offers: